 ShotTracker’s a Klay Thompson-endorsed wearable that tracks basketball shot attempts, makes, and misses, as well as coaches kids up with elite-level drills and workouts.
 A wristband sensor worn by the player tracks shot attempts and position on the court while a second sensor in the net records whether the ball actually goes in.
-It’s all recorded on an accompanying phone app.
+It’s all recorded on an accompanying smartphone app.

 Rest assured, Redmon’s whimsical yet fully functional line of cardio and kiddie circuit training equipment including a treadmill, rower, and 2.5-pound foam dumbells appear more geared for mimicking parental behavior and short-term play than for use in, say, a 45-minute full body workout.